 Yow!
 If you feel a lightning bolt-like sensation running up and down your legs (and in your vagina!), don’t freak out.
-At 38 weeks pregnant, baby’s probably sitting pretty low in your pelvis, which means he or she is bumping into all kinds of nerves down there—including some super-sensitive ones you might not know you had.
-While you’re dealing with that new discomfort, be on the lookout for signs of labor at week 38 of pregnancy, including contractions that come on stronger, at more regular intervals, and of course, the “bloody show.”
+At 38 weeks pregnant, baby is probably sitting pretty low in your pelvis, which means they’re bumping into all kinds of nerves down there—including some super-sensitive ones you might not know you had.
+While you’re dealing with that new discomfort, be on the lookout for signs of labor at week 38 of pregnancy, including contractions that come on stronger and at more regular intervals, and of course the “bloody show.”
 The big event could happen any day now—or it might not be for a few weeks.
 Until then, try to chill.

 How Big Is Baby at 38 Weeks Pregnant?

 At 38 weeks pregnant, baby is as big as a winter melon.
-Baby is about 19.6 inches long and his or her head is about the same circumference as the abdomen.
+Baby is about 19.6 inches long and their head is about the same circumference as their abdomen.
 Average baby weight at 38 weeks is 6.8 pounds.
 Sounds a lot like a birth weight, huh?

 38 Weeks Pregnant Is How Many Months?

-38 weeks pregnant is eight months and about two weeks.
-You’re about to head down the home stretch of pregnancy.
+At 38 weeks pregnant you’re nine months pregnant.
+You’re heading down the home stretch of pregnancy.

 38 Weeks Pregnant Symptoms

 Common 38 weeks pregnant symptoms have everything to do with being really, really pregnant.
-You’re big; your baby’s almost ready to arrive, and your body’s getting ready for D-day (that’s delivery day).
+You’re big; baby is almost ready to arrive and your body is getting ready for D-day (that’s delivery day).
 Here’s how your body is affected: